 The name Aseel, also spelled Asil and Azeel, translates to “pure” or “thoroughbred” in Arabic and “high-born, high caste, pure, and original” in Hindi.
 In India, the name was originally applied to any chicken that was found to be genuinely game.
 Being given the name “Aseel” is a sign of the great respect held for the breed.

 In India, this breed has been known for thousands of years.
 The great poultry author Lewis Wright stated, “…the birds whose battles are alluded to in the Institutes of Menu [a legal document], 1000 BC, if not Aseel as now known, were at least their ancestors.”
-The first Aseels imported into the United States came from Lucknow, India, and were imported by Dr. H.P.
+The first Aseels imported into the US came from Lucknow, India, and were imported by Dr. H.P.
 Clarke of Indianapolis, IN.
 Dr. Clarke first exhibited the breed at the 1887 Indiana State Fair.
 Dr. D.S.
 Newill of Pennsylvania also imported Aseel chickens from India in 1931.
 The breed was known in England by 1846 and may have arrived earlier.

 Though slow-growing, Aseels have been used successfully in crossbreeding to produce very meaty carcasses in its offspring.
 In fact, Aseels were used to create the Cornish chicken and are said to be the original source of the genes that give today’s commercial broilers their meaty proportions.